The Dilution of Hockey Hair

 Long hair is long hair.

 And that's cool too.
-I had long hair at one point too during my awkward university years when I was like, maybe I should play bass for MegaDeth, or become a pro skateboarder, or keep playing hockey, or maybe buy a VW van and follow Phish on tour for a few years, or just go plant trees for a few years out in British Columbia.
+I had long hair at one point too during my awkward university years when I was like, maybe I should play bass for MegaDeth, or become a pro skateboarder, or keep playing hockey, or maybe buy a VW van and follow Phish on tour for a few years, or maybe make a career of planting trees out in British Columbia.

 Yeah, like, I had no direction.
 At all.